-Theater and film types in particular should consider broadening the scope of their career to include advertising.
-In 2015, more than $180 billion was spent on advertising in the United States; this year, that number is expected to increase.
+Theater and film types, in particular, should consider broadening the scope of their career to include advertising.
 Actors, models, and actor-models appear in print, internet, or television commercials all the time, all around us.
 But how does one get in on the action?

 Joe Thompson, an agent at Abrams Artists Agency, represents talent for two different markets: fashion-oriented, on-camera beauty work, and commercial print, which, as he says, welcomes “people in different shapes, sizes, and colors.”
 Whereas the fashion industry needs models within a strict range of height and weight for the sake of the designers constructing clothes, “on the commercial side it’s more like, ‘We want brunette hair and great smiles,’ ” Thompson explains.

 Commercial agents, he adds, tend to have more flexibility than casting directors when it comes to sending potential talent to producers and creatives.
 “Casting directors are given narrow parameters.
-As agents we can scheme a little more.
+As agents, we can scheme a little more.
 It’s not just column A or column B; we can mix it up.”
-Because Abrams Artists’ client base includes everything from Macy’s to the AARP to Toys R Us, Thompson can send out a huge variety of actors.
+Because Abrams Artists’ client base includes everything from Macy’s to the AARP, Thompson can send out a huge variety of actors.

 The most common mistake Thompson sees in those new to commercial advertising is a lack of understanding of “look”—or, as theater or film professionals might call it, “type.”
 “I feel when people first get into the business they don’t understand what they might get booked for,” he says, remembering a 40-year-old theatrical client who kept bringing photos of herself as a teenage cheerleader to her agents.